det-lab/unix-tips/docs/index.md

     mkdocs.yml    # The configuration file.
     docs/
         index.md                     # The documentation homepage.
         01_summary_and_setup.md      # Introduction
         02_navigation.md             # Tips for navigating file system 03_command_history.md        # Tips for utilizing command history 04_file_operations.md        # Tips for organizing files
+        05_creating_example_files.md # Creating files for examples
-        05_searching_and_editing.md # Tips for searching for and editing files
+        06_searching_for_files.md    # Tips on how to search for files 07_searching_inside_files.md # Tips on searching for content inside files